shaunpwilkinson/shaunpwilkinson/content/home/about.md

 # Biography
 I work on developing new methods for analyzing environmental DNA, with a focus on incorporating robust statistical inference in eDNA biodiversity monitoring.
 Recently I developed a new class of supervised machine learning classifiers called informatic sequence classification trees (INSECT models), that identify taxonomic sources of eDNA within a probabilistic framework.
-While computationally intensive, these models show a marked reduction in false discovery rates compared to fast k-mer based methods, and can also increase taxonomic resolution (recall).
+While computationally intensive, these models show a marked reduction in false discovery rates compared with fast k-mer based methods, and can also increase taxonomic resolution (recall).
 My current research uses unsupervised learning and network theory to address questions related to biodiversity and community ecology in a taxonomy-independent context.